Skip to main contentScroll Top

 Iconic photo spot at Wat Mahathat, the main temple in the central area.

-Let us clarify for the prices that if you are visiting the areas other than by bike, the supplement changes.
-Already, if you are à foot, there is no supplement (logic).
-If you arrive by scooter, you will pay 20 Baht and finally 50 Baht if you are by car.
-But the central area is not accessible by scooter (except the electric ones managed by the park obviously, see below) nor by car.
+Let us clarify for the prices that if you are visiting the areas other than by bikeThe surcharge varies.
+First, if you're on foot, there's no surcharge (which makes sense).
+If you arrive by scooter, you'll pay 20 Baht, and finally, 50 Baht if you arrive by car.
+However, the central area is inaccessible by scooter (except for the electric ones managed by the park, of course, see below) or by car.

 Note that Many of the ruins are accessible for free, but for major temples in non-central areas, there will be an office to pay the entrance fee.